-Step three: Pour whiskey sours into ice-filled old fashioned glasses and garnish with maraschino cherries and meyer lemon chunks on cocktail picks.
+Step three: Pour whiskey sours into ice-filled low ball glasses and garnish with maraschino cherries and meyer lemon chunks on cocktail picks.

 Tip: This recipe is written as a batch cocktail because if you’re going through all the effort of juicing those lemons and limes, why not make a pitcher-full and invite friends over?
 That said, if you’re flying solo and craving a whiskey sour, simply scale down the recipe to get the number of drinks you need.

 What whiskey is best for this drink?

 Since this cocktail is a blend of fruit juices, simple syrup and whiskey, definitely don’t break the bank on your whiskey purchase.
 Save that bottle of 20- or 30-year whiskey for sipping on the rocks.